 Drug Program Coordinator

-Each operator shall have a “Drug Program Coordinator” assigned to carry out the purposes of this Drugs and alcohol manual procedure.
-The Drug Program Coordinator shall be responsible for implementing, directing, administering, and managing the drug program within the operator.
-The Drug Program Coordinator shall serve as the principal contact with the laboratory and for collection activities in assuring the effective operation of the testing portion of the program.
-In carrying out his responsibilities, the Drug Program Coordinator shall, among other duties:
+Each operator shall have a “Drugs and Alcohol Management Plan Coordinator” assigned to carry out the purposes of this Drugs and alcohol manual procedure.
+The DAMP Coordinator shall be responsible for implementing, directing, administering, and managing the drug program within the operator.
+The DAMP Coordinator shall serve as the principal contact with the laboratory and for collection activities in assuring the effective operation of the testing portion of the program.
+In carrying out his responsibilities, the DAMP Coordinator shall, among other duties:

 Arrange for all testing required by the CAA;